octocat/Spoon-Knife/README.md

 Ok, so now this line is written by me, just because I want to try the desktop application of Github and also the power of forking.

-Now I have deleted a line and added a new one, just again to see if Github reflects this change.
+And indeed with this new line I have deleted a previous one from the Master branch and create this new one in my New branch.

 Creating a *fork* is producing a personal copy of someone else's project.
 Forks act as a sort of bridge between the original repository and your personal copy.
 You can submit *Pull Requests* to help make other people's projects better by offering your changes up to the original project.
 Forking is at the core of social coding at GitHub.